JessicaPerez1/Employee-Directory-React/README.md

 ## Description

 Created a painter directory with React.
-The user is able to search for famous painters, - with an autocomplete while typing - and also is able to filter painters by name in alphabetical order.
+The user is able to search for famous painters - while searching, the results matching with first letters typed will appear first in the table.
+The user can also filter painters by name in alphabetical order.

 ## Table of Contents